AsemShabayek/DF_01/README.md

 # DF_01
-the issue is in two things
-1- the total scale needs to be 100, but not the unit of measure scale (try scaling the main object) (check also the unit of each id , it can make a difference) 2- rotations of link_3 & link_5 are not correct in the Json file as we tried two different versions of the GLB files and the same issue appeared. we can also try importing multiple Glb files instead of the single glb.
+there are two main errors till now

+1- the object is shown very small, it needs to be scaled up to 100 to be seen this can be done from: inspector >> nodes >> comau (the object to be scaled) (we tried to change the UnitOfMeasureScale to 0.01 & 1 & 100 but it didn't fix the issue)

+2- links 3 & 5 rotations in the urdf file are not coherent with the required look of the model. we tried to use different GLB files with different configurations and the same error happened.
+((temporarily, we tried to fix the rotations of link_3 & link_5 manually in another Json file))